pmichaillat/business-cycles/README.md

 ## Portal content

 + [Syllabus for minicourse](https://github.com/pmichaillat/business-cycles/blob/main/syllabus.pdf)
-+ [Discussion forum](https://github.com/pmichaillat/business-cycles/discussions) – To get you help quickly and efficiently, and to stay in touch once the course is over
++ [Discussion forum](https://github.com/pmichaillat/business-cycles/discussions) – To get you help quickly and to stay in touch
-+ `cafral` folder – Resources from a previous instance of the course
++ Resources from a previous instance of the course

 ## License